thevermeer/pg_ts_semantic_headline/README.md

 | --- |
 | hyphen\- delimited and other. such~ terms are treated |

-Note that the ` ` (Bell Character + SPACE) have been inserted to break apart special character delimited terms, in order to maintain 'word' positionality between the TSVector and content arrays.
+Note that the ` ` (Bell Character + SPACE) have been inserted to break apart special character-delimited terms, in order to maintain 'word' positionality between the TSVector and content arrays.

 With that, in order to render a conformant TSVector, we will run:
 ```